 Focus on finding better ways to accurately diagnose Lyme disease or other tick-borne illnesses, particularly in the early (acute) stage.

-Tests approaches to prevent onset of Lyme disease or other tick-borne illnesses from developing or returning.
-Prevention trials may study medicines, vaccines, lifestyle changes, and other interventions.
+Test approaches to prevent the onset of Lyme disease or other tick-borne illnesses from developing or returning.
+Prevention trials may study new medicines, investigational vaccines, lifestyle changes, and other interventions.

 In a clinical study, also known as an observational study, researchers collect data based on what is seen in groups of participants e.g. researchers “observe” study participants.
-Participants may receive treatments or procedures as part of their routine medical care, but study participants are not assigned to specific treatment or procedure by the Principal Investigator (as in a clinical trial).
+Participants may receive treatments or procedures as part of their routine medical care, but study participants are not assigned to specific treatments or procedures by the Principal Investigator (as in a clinical trial).

 Refers to the practice of looking for better ways to identify a disorder or condition.